skade/lazers/README.md

 Decorated results allow a form of result chaining that hides error handling until the very last step.

-See [TODO] about how decorated results work.
+See [yakshav.es/decorating-results/](http://yakshav.es/decorating-results/) about how decorated results work.

 ## Current Setup

 The project currently consists of the following crates:

-* [lazers-traits](lazers-traits): A set of traits without implementations that describe the general interface towards a CouchDB(-like) database.
+* [lazers-traits](http://laze.rs/lazers-traits/src/lib/): A set of traits without implementations that describe the general interface towards a CouchDB(-like) database.
 It defines error and result types and interactions for writing and reading documents.

-* [lazers-hyper-client](lazers-hyper-client): A client implementing lazers-traits for a remote CouchDB using hyper.
+* [lazers-hyper-client](http://laze.rs/lazers-hyper-client/src/lib/): A client implementing lazers-traits for a remote CouchDB using hyper.
 Currently also serves as an implementation example for the interface described in lazers-traits.

-* [lazers-changes-stream](lazers-changes-stream): An implementation of the CouchDB changes stream protocol.
+* [lazers-changes-stream](http://laze.rs/lazers-changes-stream/src/lib/): An implementation of the CouchDB changes stream protocol.
 It is generic over any `Read` interface, so it depends on no http client.

-* [lazers-replicator](lazers-replicator): A (currently unfinished) implementation of the CouchDB replication protocol.
+* [lazers-replicator](http://laze.rs/lazers-replicator/src/lib/): A (currently unfinished) implementation of the CouchDB replication protocol.
 Important features of the base libraries were missing, but it is still around as a placeholder or as a way to start.

-* [lazers-liblazers](lazers-liblazers): A C interface to the library.
+* [lazers-liblazers](http://laze.rs/lazers-liblazers/src/lib/): A C interface to the library.
 Still figuring a good way to do this.
 This interface is important, see [Long-Term Goals]

 ## Notably missing